 32. Some on ground floor, 2 suitable for disabled.

-lift, bar, lounge (Ivy’s), dining room (Stanley’s), games room (The Den), in-room smart TV, spa (12 by 5 metre indoor swimming pool, spa bath, sauna, steam room), courtyard, bicycles, EV charging, public rooms wheelchair accessible.
+lift, hall, bar, lounge, dining room, games room, in-room smart TV, spa (12 by 5 metre pool), courtyard, bicycles, EV charging, public rooms wheelchair accessible.

 in public areas.

 all ages welcomed, interconnecting rooms, no under-16s in hot tub, steam room, sauna.